How To Balance Doom & Gloom with Happy & Hopeful in Your Fundraising Appeal

 When the donor works alongside you to solve a problem!

-See, it isn’t an either/or scenario: either you are doom & gloom or positive & uplifting.
+See, it isn’t an either/or scenario: either you are doom and gloom or positive and uplifting.
 No, no, no!

 IT'S BOTH… sad and happy… pain and possibilities.
 It’s yin and yang.
 One does not exist without the other.

 You need to have an empathetic understanding of your donor.
-You care about their feelings—yes—but you can’t shy away from the truth.
+You must care about their feelings — yes — and yet, you can’t shy away from the truth.

-Say you have a sharp, excruciating pain in your side.
+Say you have a sharp, excruciating pain in your shoulder.
 You go to your doctor.
 Your doctor walks into the examination room and sees you sitting on the exam table.

-Does she glance at you and immediately write you a prescription?
+Does she glance at you and immediately write a prescription for medication?
 No!
-She will examine your side and touch the pain areas.
+She examines your shoulder and touches the areas where you’re feeling pain.

-She does this not because she wants to hurt you but because she has to get you to feel the pain again.
+Your doctor does this not because she wants to hurt you but because she must get you to feel the pain again.

-Only then can she understand where it hurts and HELP YOU END THE PAIN.
+Only then can your doctor understand where it hurts and HELP YOU END THE PAIN.

 Many Nonprofits Gloss Over the Pain